regal/regal/README.md

 Reverts the effects of the last player command on the game instance.

-Calls the [`beforeUndoCommand`](#beforeundocommand) hook to determine if the undo is allowed.
+Calls the [`onBeforeUndoCommand`](#onbeforeundocommand) hook to determine if the undo is allowed.
 If the hook has not been implemented, undo is allowed by default.

 ```ts
 postUndoCommand(instance: GameInstance): GameResponse